griffeth-barker/griffeth-barker.github.io/_posts/2025-12-31-self-contained-sqlite-database-in-powershell-script.md

   - powershell
 ---

-> ⚠️  **WARNING**: This is for educational purposes only.
-It should not be considered production-ready, best-practice, etc. You should fully understand code before you run it on your system, and you should have authorization to run code on your system.
-The contents of this post and associated repository may trigger endpoint protection and antivirus, though the contents as published are not malicious.
-This little experiment uses SQLite, which is not affliated with me nor this project, and can be obtained from their [website](https://sqlite.org/index.html).

-## Background
 You ever stumble onto some interesting information that gives you an idea?
 While browsing some documentation the other day, I learned about NTFS Alternate Data Streams and how you can interact with them in PowerShell.
 There are plenty of people well-versed in this but it was new to me.
 I successfully did a basic interaction test:

 ```powershell